The M'Naghten Rule

 Additionally, some have argued that this rule makes it too easy for a defendant with a severe mental disorder to escape responsibility for any crimes, regardless of how big a role the disorder played in the incident.

-Get a Free Fact Review of Your Criminal Case
+Get a Free Legal Review of Your Criminal Case

 If you are facing criminal charges and want to know more about the M'Naghten Rule, your first step should be to speak with a knowledgeable attorney.
 As you can see, the insanity defense has very specific criteria in order to qualify and can carry lifelong consequences.
 Find out more with a free case review from a local criminal defense attorney today.